spacetelescope/roman_notebooks/markdown/software.md

 <span style="font-variant:small-caps;">note:</span> Any commands given on this page must be entered into a terminal window.
 To open a new terminal window, select <span style="font-variant:small-caps;">file > new terminal</span> from the menu bar.

-## What software is installed?
+## What software is pre-installed?
 To get a full list of pre-installed software, run `conda list`.
 Since this full list is often quite long, you can filter it with `conda list <package>`.
 For example, `conda list python` or `conda list numpy`.

+If there is a package that you think should be included by default, you can submit a request to the [Roman help desk](https://stsci.service-now.com/roman).

 ## How do I install and manage my own software?
 It is essential to create software environments when working in a cloud platform.
 A simple `pip install <package>` will not produce the desired installation.
 (Instead, it will produce a temporary installation that will be deleted when you next log in)